-Name and Age Office and Length of Service David D. Petratis, 51 Chairman of the Board, President and Chief Executive Officer since 2008 Brent L. Korb, 36 Senior Vice President - Finance and Chief Financial Officer since 2008 Kevin P. Delaney, 47 Senior Vice President - General Counsel and Secretary since 2007 Jairaj T. Chetnani, 37 Vice President - Treasurer since 2008 Paul A. Hammonds, 52 Vice President - Corporate Development since 2007 Deborah M. Gadin, 39 Vice President - Corporate Controller since 2008
+Name and Age Office and Length of Service David D. Petratis, 53 Chairman of the Board, President and Chief Executive Officer since 2008 Brent L. Korb, 38 Senior Vice President - Finance and Chief Financial Officer since 2008 Kevin P. Delaney, 49 Senior Vice President - General Counsel and Secretary since 2007 Jairaj T. Chetnani, 39 Vice President - Treasurer since 2008 Deborah M. Gadin, 41 Vice President - Controller since 2008

-Mr. Petratis was elected Chairman of the Board on December 4, 2008, and was named President and Chief Executive Officer of the Company on July 1, 2008.
-Prior to that time, Mr. Petratis was President and Chief Executive Officer since 2004, and Chief Operating Officer from 2003 to 2004, of Schneider Electric's North American Operating Division, a global specialist in energy management.
-Prior to that time, Mr. Petratis was President of MGE UPS Systems American, a spin-off of Schneider Electric.
-Prior to that, he held key management positions with Square D from 1981 until 1994.
-Square D was acquired by Schneider Electric in 1991.
+Mr. Petratis was elected Chairman of the Board of the Company on December 4, 2008, and was named President and CEO of the Company on July 1, 2008.
+Before joining the Company, Mr. Petratis was President and Chief Executive Officer of Schneider Electric North America and Executive Vice President of Schneider Electric S.A. of Paris, France.
+Schneider Electric is a global manufacturer of electrical distribution and control.
+Prior to that time, Mr. Petratis was President of MGE UPS Systems America, a spin-out of Schneider Electric.
+Prior to that, he held key management positions with Square D Company from 1981 to 1994.
+Mr. Petratis currently serves on the board of Gardner Denver, Inc.

 Mr. Korb was named Senior Vice President - Finance and Chief Financial Officer of the Company on August 1, 2008.
-Mr. Korb was named Vice President - Corporate Controller of Quanex Corporation in 2005, and was elected to the same position with the Company upon its creation on December 12, 2007.
-Prior to his election as Vice President - Corporate Controller of Quanex Corporation, Mr. Korb served as Assistant Controller of Quanex Corporation from 2003 to 2005.
+Mr. Korb was named Vice President - Controller of Quanex Corporation in 2005, and was elected to the same position with the Company upon its creation on December 12, 2007.
+Prior to his election as Vice President - Controller of Quanex Corporation, Mr. Korb served as Assistant Controller of Quanex Corporation from 2003 to 2005.
 Prior to that time, Mr. Korb was Controller & Director of Business Analysis since 2003, and Manager of Business Analysis since 2001, of Resolution Performance Products, a manufacturer of specialty chemicals.
-From 1996 to 2001, Mr. Korb held positions at Service Corporation International, a provider of funeral, cremation and cemetery services, including Director International Finance & Accounting, Manager International Finance & Accounting, Manager Corporate Development, Manager Strategic Planning, and Financial Analyst.
+From 1996 to 2001, Mr. Korb held positions at Service Corporation International, a provider of funeral, cremation and cemetery services, including Director International Finance & Accounting, Manager International Finance & Accounting, Manager Strategic Planning, and Financial Analyst.